javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 In classical programming, logical OR is meant to manipulate boolean values.
 If any of it's arguments is `true`, then it returns `true`, otherwise -- returns `false`.

 In JavaScript the operator is a little bit more tricky and powerful.
-But first let's see what happens with logical values.
+But first let's see what happens with boolean values.

-A table of possible logical combinations:
+There are four possible logical combinations:

 ```js run
 alert( true || true );   // true